New Jersey imam critically wounded in shooting outside Newark mosque

 NEWARK, N.J. -- An imam was shot Wednesday morning outside a mosque in Newark, New Jersey.

-Police said the imam was rushed to University Hospital in critical condition.
+Police said the imam was rushed to University Hospital, where he is listed in critical condition.

-The shooting was reported shortly after 6:15 a.m. near the corner of Camden Street and South Orange Avenue.
+The shooting was reported shortly after 6:15 a.m. outside Masjid Muhammad mosque on the corner of Camden Street and South Orange Avenue.

+As CBS New York's Christina Fan reported, the building appeared to be open for the 6 a.m.
+Fajr prayer -- the first of five daily prayers -- when the attack took place.

-Hours later, officers could be seen posted outside the entrance to Masjid Muhammad mosque.
+Hours later, Newark police officers could be seen positioned outside the entrance, while a state police helicopter monitored the situation from the sky.

 So far, there's no word on a suspect or a motive in the shooting.